ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 To insert an ID3 tag into any stream, just call the [REST method](https://antmedia.io/rest/#/default/addID3Data) with your metadata and use that metadata in your player.

-Below is a curl sample to use ID3 meta data
+Below is a curl sample to use ID3 metadata

 ```bash
 curl -X 'POST' 'https://domain:5443/AppName/rest/v2/broadcasts/streamId/id3' \